Call : 1-877-977-3779

 Most literary authors want to do more than provide an entertaining story.
 They also want their books to help people explore themes about life, philosophy, relationships, and the world around us.
 These books explore historical and cultural moments in history.
 The plot, if there is one, is used as a device to explore these issues.
 It is not the focus of the book.

-Some people think literary novels are automatically going to be boring, because they aren’t plot-driven.
+Some people think literary fiction is automatically going to be boring, because they aren’t plot-driven.
 These novels can be as enjoyable as genre books, but the entertainment they offer is different in nature.
 People who enjoy these books want the challenge of grappling with large ideas, important themes, and language that is sometimes difficult.
 They appreciate the descriptive powers of the language and the in-depth character explorations.
 Most people who love books read both types with enjoyment.

 Here’s a list of books that most people consider examples of literary writing: